ottman/policies/Privacy.md

 # Privacy

-__Last updated 11/16/2014:__
+__Last updated 10/21/2016:__

+This privacy policy available under a Creative Commons Sharealike license.

 Your privacy is important to us, and it is Minds, Inc. (Minds) policy to respect the privacy of our users regarding any information we may collect while operating our websites.

-We have a few fundamental principles:
+Users have the right to be anonymous on Minds.
+Minds does not require any personally identifiable information to sign up.
+However, if users do not provide a valid email address they will be unable to utilize certain services such as Forgot Password, and there will be no way to recover an account.

+Minds is encrypted end-to-end via HTTPS and encrypts all sensitive information stored at rest including emails, passwords and private messages.

-- We don’t ask you for personal information unless we truly need it.
+Minds does not ask you for personal information unless it is required to provide certain additional services including but not limited to payments, two-factor authentication, etc.

-- We don't store personal information on our servers unless we must to provide our services.

-- We do not willfully disclose the personal information of our users to anyone except to comply to applicable law, provide the services of the website, or protect our rights.

-- We will notify our users immediately if we believe their personal information is disclosed by Minds in any unauthorized way.
+Minds does not willfully disclose the personal information of our users to anyone except to comply to applicable law, provide the services of the website, or protect our rights.
+Minds will notify users immediately if we believe their personal information is disclosed in any unauthorized way.

-- Encrypt everything

-In our products, we aim to make it as simple as possible for you to control what’s visible to the public, seen by search engines, kept private, and permanently deleted.
-Below is our privacy policy which incorporates these goals: (Note, we’ve decided to make this privacy policy available under a Creative Commons Sharealike license).

-If you have questions about deleting or correcting your personal data please contact us.

 ### Website Visitors